shyamvis/ACT-COVID-Ontology/ontology/README.md

 8. Restart SHRINE

-For any publications or any intellectual property derived from use of the ACT Network please cite the NCATS ACT grant: “This work was supported by the National Center for Advancing Translational Sciences of the National Institutes of Health under grant numbers UL1 TR000005."
+For any publications or any intellectual property derived from use of the ACT Network please cite the NCATS ACT grant: "This work was supported by the National Center for Advancing Translational Sciences of the National Institutes of Health under grant numbers UL1 TR000005."